wyu97/wyu97.github.io/_pages/about.md

 What's New
 ======

+* \[April 2020\] One paper was accepted by [The ACL 2020](https://acl2020.org/).
+Thanks to all my co-authors.

 * \[January 2020\] Two papers with oral presentation were accepted by [The WebConf 2020](https://www2020.thewebconf.org/).
 Thanks to all my co-authors.
 * \[December 2019\] One paper was accepted by [RCQA 2020 Workshop](https://rcqa-ws.github.io/) in [AAAI 2020](https://aaai.org/Conferences/AAAI-20/).
 * \[January 2019\] One paper was accepted by [The WebConf 2019](https://www2019.thewebconf.org/).

+* Our video ["Where we belong to"](https://www.youtube.com/watch?v=KRKoCkO3LDs) will be taken as the institutional spot for the 2018-2019 academic year for the [University of Notre Dame](https://www.nd.edu/).

 Recent Publications
 ======

+* **Wenhao Yu**, Lingfei Wu, Qingkai Zeng, Shu Tao, Yu Deng, Meng Jiang, Crossing Variational Autoencoders for Answer Retrieval, In Proceeding of Annual Conference of the Association for Computational Linguistics (**ACL**), 2020.
+(To Appear)

 * **Wenhao Yu**, Mengxia Yu, Tong Zhao, Meng Jiang, Identifying Referential Intention with Heterogeneous Contexts, In Proceeding of International World Wide Web Conference (**WWW**), 2020. (oral presentation, to appear.) \[[Pdf](/papers/C3_WWW_2020.pdf)\]